jomartin-999/spring-boot-for-vmware-gemfire/docs/samples.md

-This section contains working examples that show how to use Spring Boot for VMware GemFire (SBDG) effectively.
+This section contains working examples that show how to use [spring-boot-gemfire-name]  effectively.

-Some examples focus on specific use cases (such as (HTTP) session state caching), while other examples show how SBDG works under the hood, to give you a better understanding of what is actually happening and how to debug problems with your Spring Boot VMware GemFire applications.
+Some examples focus on specific use cases (such as (HTTP) session state caching), while other examples show how [spring-boot-gemfire-name] works under the hood, to give you a better understanding of what is actually happening and how to debug problems with your Spring Boot [vmware-gemfire-name] applications.

 <table class="tableblock frame-all grid-all stretch">
 <caption>Table 1.
 Example Spring Boot applications using
-VMware GemFire</caption>
+[vmware-gemfire-name]</caption>
 <colgroup>
 <col style="width: 33%" />
 <col style="width: 33%" />